-When middle-aged and older people start a weight lifting program, they often get injured, usually because they try to train like younger men: by picking the heaviest weight that they can lift ten times in a row, resting and repeating that set two more times.
-Then they feel sore for the next few days and when the soreness lessens, they lift heavy weights again, usually two or three times a week.
+When middle-aged and older people start a weight lifting program, they often get injured, usually because they try to train like young people who pick the heaviest weight they can lift ten times in a row and do three sets of ten lifts.
+They feel sore for the next few days and when the soreness goes away, they lift heavy weights again, usually two or three times a week.
 This type of training almost always injures older novice weight lifters and ends their training program.
 The best way for middle-aged and older people to prevent injuries is to lift lighter weights.

-The key to this program is to avoid injuring your muscles by increasing the number of repetitions gradually so they do not cause next-day muscle soreness.
-They should not increase the weight (resistance) until they can lift a set of at least 20 daily and not feel sore the next day.
+The key to this program is to avoid injuring your muscles by increasing the number of repetitions gradually so that you do not cause muscle soreness that lasts longer than a day.
+You should not increase the weight (resistance) until you can lift a set of at least 20 repetitions in each exercise without feeling sore the next morning.

-Before any older or out-of-shape person starts an exercise program, he or she should check with a physician to rule out serious problems that might be aggravated by weight lifting.
+• Before you start any new exercise program, check with your doctor to rule out any conditions that might be aggravated by resistance training.

-This program is for beginners and is intended to prevent injuries that plague older people when they first try to lift weights.
-It will not build very large muscles.
-It will, however, increase strength and provide the other benefits of a weight training program.
-After many months (injury-free) on this program, if a person wishes to build larger muscles, he or she can transition to a more traditional weight training program; see Strength Training Guidelines.
+• This program is designed for beginners and is intended to prevent injuries that plague older people when they first try to lift weights.
+It will not build very large muscles, but it will increase your strength and provide all of the other benefits of a weight training program.
+After many months (injury-free) on this program, if you wish to build larger muscles, you can transition to a more traditional weight training program; see Strength Training Guidelines.
 Otherwise, you can continue with this safe and effective program of resistance exercise for the rest of your life.